 Whittier College's Graduate Programs in Education are authorized by the California Commission on Teacher Credentialing (CCTC) to offer Preliminary Multiple Subject (elementary), Single Subject (secondary), and Education Specialist Teaching Credentials.

 Most of the coursework needed to satisfy credential program requirements also counts as credits towards an M.A. degree.
-Graduate students can enroll in the final two culminating research classes, EDUC 605 Introduction into Educational Inquiry and EDUC 606 Education Inquiry Practicum to earn a Master of Arts in Education degree from Whittier College.
+Graduate students can enroll in the final two culminating research classes, EDUC 605 Introduction into Educational Inquiry and EDUC 606 Education Inquiry Practicum to earn a Master of Arts in Teaching degree from Whittier College.

 This option is designed for teachers who have recently completed a Whittier-approved district induction program.
 Teachers who participated in this program may receive credit for the work they have completed (up to 12 credits for two years) in an induction program at a significantly reduced cost per credit.

-Master of Arts in Education Option
+Master of Arts in Teaching Option

 This option is designed for teachers who currently hold a valid teaching credential.
 Students under this category plan a 30-credit program that meets their individual needs.